360 Robert Blvd

 - Bug spray

-- Work clothes (Please do not bring tank tops with straps thinner than 2 1/2″, no shorts that are shorter than fingertip length, and no shirts with cut outs or cut off sleeves.)
+- Work clothes (Please do not bring tank tops, shorts that are shorter than fingertip length when arms are extended downward, or shirts with cut-out or cut-off sleeves)

-- Work shoes (Closed toe shoes only on the worksites.
-No Five Fingers allowed.)
+- Work shoes (Closed-toe shoes only on the worksites.
+No “Five-Toes”/foot gloves allowed)

-- Swim suit.
-(Females please wear a one piece, tankini, or if you would like to wear your two piece we ask that you wear a dark-colored t-shirt over it.)
+- Swimsuit.
+(Females please wear a one-piece or tankini, …or if you would like to wear your two-piece, we ask that you wear a dark-colored t-shirt over it)

 - Clean clothes for the evening and recreation time

-- One roll of toilet paper per person to help us maintain adequate stock
+- Please bring at least ONE roll of toilet paper per person to help us maintain adequate stock

 Epworth Project does not require that volunteers wear long-sleeved shirts or pants.
 Temperatures in Louisiana are extremely hot.
 We encourage short-sleeved t-shirts and shorts.
 Shorts must be at least fingertip length.
 No tank tops, spaghetti straps, or halter tops.
 Flip-flops, sandals, and other shoes that do not properly cover the foot are not allowed on job sites.